cuhHub/Noir/docs/README.md

 ## Congratulations!

-You've set up your first addon with Noir.
+You've set up your addon with Noir.
 Head to the Tutorials section to figure out:

 * How to start Noir
 * Services